OU-Libraries/cdm-util-scripts/README.md

 and outputs a tidied `cdm-catcher` JSON file with the configured operations performed on the specified fields.

-The CLI interface offers "compound" tidy operation options that run more than one tidy operation on the specified edit nick argument, such as `--wr`, which tidies white space and replaces smart characters. `cdmutil catchertidy --help` shows the full list of compound options.
+The CLI interface offers "compound" tidy operation options that run more than one tidy operation on the specified edit nick argument, such as `--wr`, which both tidies white space and replaces smart characters. `cdmutil catchertidy --help` shows the full list of compound options.

 Example usage: